 On the Portuguese side of the border there are even more fortifications than in Spain.
 Almeida is found in the north of Portugal.
 It is a star-shaped fort with 12 corners, Vauban style, built in 1641.
-The Spanish only entered here once in all their history, and then with the help of the French.
-The square is an irregular quadrilateral and is not positioned quite geometrically, just as the star is not perfect, but its role as a centre is obvious when related to the margins of the citadel.
+The Spanish only entered there once in all their history, and then with the help of the French.
+The square is an irregular quadrilateral and is not positioned quite geometrically, just as the star is not perfect; but its role as a centre is obvious when viewed in relation to the margins of the citadel.

 Coimbra is famous for its university, and monumental squares are located in the university area.
 The city also possesses a small jewel of a square, modest in size but convincing through its balanced proportions and its historical importance.
 It is Praça 8 de Maio, found in the city centre, in front of the monastery of Santa Cruz, while further on one finds the Câmara Municipal.
 This small space manages to not be dwarfed by the height and splendour of the Manueline façade of the church where the first two kings of Portugal lie buried.
 The buildings on the other three sides are just as visible, likewise the central fountain.
 The contemporary redesigning of the square also contributes to its openness.

 The square owes its existence to the great Lisbon earthquake of the 1st of November 1755 and the fire that followed.
 On this spot, left empty due to natural disasters, a new regular city is built, as a result of reconstruction efforts coordinated by the Marquise of Pombal, the leader of the royal government.